TSMC says it will have advanced ASML chipmaking tool in 2024 | Technology

 TSMC says it will have advanced ASML chipmaking tool in 2024

+"Looking ahead, TSMC will bring in high-NA EUV scanners in 2024 to develop the associated infrastructure and patterning solution needed for customers to fuel innovation," said Y.J.
+Mii, senior vice president of research & development, during TSMC's technology symposium in Silicon Valley.
+Mii did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.

+SANTA CLARA, Calif.
 A Taiwan Semiconductor Manufacturing Co executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's most advanced lithography tool in 2024.
+"Looking ahead, TSMC will bring in high-NA EUV scanners in 2024 to develop the associated infrastructure and patterning solution needed for customers to fuel innovation," said Y.J.
+Mii, senior vice president of research & development, during TSMC's technology symposium in Silicon Valley.

-TSMC executives did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.
-TSMC rival Intel Corp has said it will use the machines in production by 2025.
+Mii did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.
+TSMC rival Intel Corp has said it will use the machines in production by 2025 and has said it would be the first to receive the machine.
+As Intel enters into the business of making chips that other companies design, it will be competing with TSMC for those customers.
+So the industry is watching closely on which company has the edge on the next generation of chip technology.

-Also Read: Taiwan's TSMC says no firm plans for now to build Europe factories
+Kevin Zhange, TSMC senior vice president of business development, later clarified that TSMC wouldn't be ready for production with the new high-NA EUV tool in 2024 but that it would be mostly used for research purposes with partners.
+"The importance of TSMC having it in 2024 means they get to the most advanced technology faster," said TechInsights’ chip economist Dan Hutcheson, who was at the symposium.
+"EUV technology has become so critical to being on the leading edge ... high-NA EUV is the next major innovation in the technology that will put the chip technology at the lead."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)